-Non-tax-residents are subject to indirect taxation as well and with the same rules as tax residents.
-However, capital gains obtained by non-tax-residents are subject to non-residents income tax (Impost sobre la renda dels no residents, hereinafter "IRNR") whose rules are different
+Non-tax residents are subject to indirect taxation as well and with the same rules as tax residents.
+However, capital gains obtained by non-tax residents are subject to non-residents income tax (Impost sobre la renda dels no residents, hereinafter "IRNR") whose rules are different.

-Generally, non-tax-residents are subject to IRNR at a tax rate of 10%.
+Generally, non-tax residents are subject to IRNR at a tax rate of 10%.
 However, different kinds of income are treated differently:

-- Royalties are subject to a 5% withholding tax. - Dividends and interests are exempt. - Capital gains derived from real estate located in Andorra are subject to IPTPI (0%-15%) but not subject to IRNR.

-Capital gains derived from share sales of Andorran companies are exempt if the non-resident has held less than 25% of the company during the previous 12 months.

-Capital gains derived from share sales in collective investment undertakings are exempt.
+- Royalties are subject to a 5% withholding tax and re-insurance operations to a 1.5% withholding tax. - Dividends and interests are exempt. - Capital gains derived from real estate located in Andorra are subject to IPTPI (0%-15%) but not subject to IRNR. - Capital gains derived from share sales of Andorran companies are exempt if the non-resident has held less than 25% of the company during the previous 12 months. - Capital gains derived from share sales in collective investment undertakings are exempt.